OdyAsh/odyash-dev.to/docs/devto-toc-processing.md

 The `.github/workflows/main.yml` pipeline:
 - Runs on every push
 - Installs dependencies
+- Runs the TOC conversion tests (`tests/test-toc-scripts.js`) to verify the logic end-to-end
 - Runs `apply-devto-toc-to-md-files.js` to convert TOCs before publishing
 - Publishes to dev.to
 - Runs `return-md-files-to-original-toc.js` to restore original TOCs

 ## When Is This Used?
 - Every time you push to the repository, the CI pipeline ensures your markdown files are published to dev.to with the correct TOC format, and your local files are left unchanged.
+The TOC conversion logic is tested on every push to catch regressions early.

 ## For More Details
 - See the code comments in each script for a step-by-step explanation of the logic and transformation.